tytydraco/yessleep/out/Three_scratches_mean_youre_dead_and_Ive_just_found_the_first_scratch_on_my_door.md

 Then one morning, the parade of footsteps returned.

-This time, they came for old Abel Thompson, who'd run the bakery for forty years.
+This time, they came for old Abel, who'd run the bakery for forty years.
 Everyone knew Abel—he donated day-old bread to the food bank and remembered every kid's birthday with a free muffin.

 The scene was different this time.
 Abel hugged each person in the crowd, tears in his eyes but a gentle smile on his face.
 ‘It's time,’ he kept saying.
 ‘I’m just surprised it took ‘em this long.’